jcrowan3/saint-quest-mini/README.md

 ```

 ## Deploy
-Use the same Cloud Run + Docker approach as Feast Day.
+Use the same Cloud Run + Docker approachy.